apache/arrow/cpp/README.md

 * Googletest: `GTEST_HOME` (only required to build the unit tests)
 * Google Benchmark: `GBENCHMARK_HOME` (only required if building benchmarks)
 * Flatbuffers: `FLATBUFFERS_HOME` (only required for the IPC extensions)

+## Continuous Integration

+Pull requests are run through travis-ci for continuous integration.
+You can avoid build failures by running the following checks before submitting your pull request:

+    make unittest
+    make lint
+    # The next two commands may change your code.
+It is recommended you commit
+    # before running them.
+    make clang-tidy # requires clang-tidy is installed make format # requires clang-format is installed

+Note that the clang-tidy target may take a while to run.
+You might consider running clang-tidy separately on the files you have added/changed before invoking the make target to reduce iteration time.